 I simply removed all of the summer flowers and the chalkboard label, but left the floral foam in the basket so I could use it again.
-The first thing I did was to add some burlap around the basket and then I attached a separate burlap bow with floral wire.
+The first thing I did was add some burlap around the basket.
+Then I attached a separate burlap bow with floral wire.

 Then I just started filling it up.
 First with the leaf branches, then the sunflowers, followed by the berry stem, which was divided up.

-Super easy and inexpensive, about $15 for a few flowers and leaves, but it’s nice and full and looks like fall.
+Super easy and inexpensive!
+I spent about $15 for a few flowers and leaves, but it’s nice and full and looks like fall.

 What about you, are you ready for fall?
 Have you started decorating yet?